Missouri Man Cleans His Mom’s Freezer, Finds A Frozen, Mummifed Baby In A Cardboard Box

 A St. Louis man was cleaning out his mother’s freezer when he discovered the frozen, mummified remains of a baby in a cardboard box, St. Louis’ KMOV-TV reports.
 Police estimate that the infant had been in the freezer for two decades.

-Adam Smith says that, for at least 20 years, there was a cardboard box in the back of his mom’s freezer, and that no one ever talked about it.
-But a while back his mother died of cancer, and he and his family members have been working on cleaning up her house, getting rid of unnecessary items, and all the rigmarole that families do when a family member dies.
+Adam Smith says that for at least 20 years, there was a cardboard box in the back of his mom’s freezer, and that no one ever talked about it.
+However, after Smith’s mother died of cancer, he and his family members have been working on cleaning up her house and getting rid of unnecessary items.

 He was discussing the operation with a family member when the subject of the mystery box in the freezer came up.

 “This box has been in every freezer, in every home that we lived in for my entire life,” he said.
-According to USA Today, the box, which took up a quarter of every freezer the family ever owned, was always present, but never talked about.
+According to USA Today, the box, which took up a quarter of every freezer the family ever owned, was always present but never talked about.

 WARNING: The following paragraph contains content that may be disturbing to some readers.